rrutt/cb-bread/README.md

 #### _Notes for Windows:_

-If you want to run **cb-bread** as an HTTP server via Node.js, you can omit the installation of Python since the **Couchbase SDK for Node** includes some _fallback_ pre-compiled binaries compatible with standard **Node.js** on Windows; in that case simply run **npm install** and ignore compiler errors for the **couchbase** module.
+If you want to run **cb-bread** as an HTTP server via Node.js version 8, you can omit the installation of Python since the **Couchbase SDK for Node** NPM module includes a pre-compiled binary for Windows; in that case simply run **npm install**.

-If you choose to omit Python and use the pre-compiled binaries, you will _not_ be able to run **cb-bread** as a standalone desktop application;
+If you choose to omit Python and use the pre-compiled binary, you will _not_ be able to run **cb-bread** as a standalone desktop application;
-instead you will need to run it as an HTTP server.
+instead you will need to run it as an HTTP server using Node.js version 8.  **_Exception:_** A pre-built installation of the **cb-bread** standalone application compatible with Node.js version 12 is available in this GitHub repository as a 7-Zip archive file **bin\\cb-bread-nwjs-Windows7.7z**

 ### To download cb-bread without Git: